Your hot water and central heating are entirely reliant on your boiler, making it the nerve center of your home.

 If your boiler shuts down, follow this checklist to determine the problem.

 Check the boiler and controls for any lights or displays, if blank then check other power supplies within your home.
 If found working then check your consumer unit, check if fuses/trip switches have failed/tripped and reset accordingly.
-If this has failed to work check the appliance fuse, this will be a 3 amp fuse within a 3 pin plug or fused spur, replace as necessary (do not replace with a higher rated fuse or further damage to your appliance may occur).
+If this has failed to work, check the appliance fuse – this will be a 3 amp fuse within a 3 pin plug or fused spur, and replace as necessary (do not replace with a higher rated fuse or further damage to your appliance may occur).

-If this fails to repair the fault please contact you local qualified electrician or GasSafe® Register engineer.
+If this fails to repair the fault please contact your local qualified electrician or GasSafe® Register engineer.